Curriculum Overview - First Grade

 First graders use our school’s reading series - Journeys: Catholic Identity - to strengthen their reading comprehension, vocabulary, and fluency skills.
 Students use a weekly story to help them develop their understanding of important aspects of literature through reading all types of fiction and nonfiction stories.
-They also participate in our school’s Reading Counts program.
+They also participate in our school’s Accelerated Reader program.

 First grade students use the Daily 5 literacy program.
 This program engages students in five meaningful tasks directly related to literacy learning daily.
 Daily 5 also allows the teacher to work with small groups and consult with students one-on-one.
 The program allows them to take ownership of their learning, exercise choice, and gain independence.

 Orton-Gillingham is a sequential, systematic phonics program that 1st graders use daily.
 Through explicit instruction, students learn and practice methods for mastering: phonemic awareness, phonics, decoding multi-syllabic words, memorization techniques for high-frequency words, auditory sound discrimination, and much more.
 This multi-sensory methodology engages the auditory, visual, and kinesthetic learning pathways – often all at once! - making the learning three times as meaningful.